Wednesday, August 21, 2013

 Even though the music is over, he insists that the concertgoers have not abandoned the ideals made manifest.
 His flawed logic is shared by anyone who clings to Utopia: he believes in the possibility of stasis, of suspending history’s movement forward.
 He imagines that the hippies at Woodstock have maintained the high-pitched enthusiasm that came about almost accidentally, like a juggler magically hovering a ball in the air, even though it (the love, peace, and communal joy) has all (in reality) come to an end.
 History begets irony.
 Tragedies, like the one at Altamont, will blemish the nobler sensibilities of the era.

 At this point, my students begin to understand how a story’s plot is connected to desire.
 Desire is fate.
 They enjoy an “ah-ha” moment.
 But their excitement is often misplaced.
 They are taught to believe that art, literature (poetics in particular), is appreciated by reduction.
 Art as a problem to be solved.
+Algebra.
 There is a key, a silver bullet, a code to be cracked.
 In their thinking, a story possesses a singular reason to be told.
 The reader reduces the text to this singular essence (the author’s imagined intent, moral, or message), and, once achieved, the thing is conquered.
 Such maltreatment isn’t new, but nowadays defenders of arts education are shamed into arguing the virtues of music, literature, theater, dance and art as valuable only in their quantifiable connection to improved test scores.
 Utilitarian pragmatism at its worst.
 Now students look forward to the convenience of answers like, “this is a piece about racism,” or “this work is about the dog-eat-dog world we live in.”

 As a teacher of college writing, as apposed to English as an academic pursuit, I’m not burdened with the catechism of contemporary literary criticism.
 The irony, from a pedagogical perspective, is that encouraging sensitivity to techniques and conventions stimulates critical thinking without succumbing to the “isms” of the day.